swyxio/swyxkit/README.md

   - Dark mode
   - Github-issues-driven Blog with blog index
     - Blog content pulled from the GitHub Issues API - make to set your `GH_USER_REPO` variable!
-    - paginates through api
-    - Comment system also from Github Issues
+    - Comment and Reaction system from Github Issues
     - Consumes markdown/MDSveX
       - with syntax highlighting
   - RSS (at `/api/rss.xml`) with caching